- All undergraduate students must apply via OneApp. Applications open September 15, 2022.

 Mary Lees was a beloved student advisor and mentor until she died of cancer in June, 1986.
 Before her death, she negotiated the establishment of this scholarship in her name to assist nontraditional female students returning to college.

-- Must be a graduate student majoring in rural sociology or an undergraduate student majoring in agriculture and society (A&S).
+- Must be a graduate student majoring in rural sociology or an undergraduate student majoring in agricultural and rural policy studies (Ag Policy).

-- Undergraduate student majoring in agriculture & society, criminal justice or sociology.
+- Undergraduate student majoring in agricultural and rural policy studies (Ag Policy), criminal justice or sociology.

 - Demonstrates academic achievement and professional promise.